CVS Caremark Beats on Both Top and Bottom Lines

 For the quarter ended March 31 (Q1), CVS Caremark beat slightly on revenues and beat expectations on earnings per share.

-Compared to the prior-year quarter, revenue improved significantly and GAAP earnings per share improved.
+Compared to the prior-year quarter, revenue was unchanged.
+Non-GAAP earnings per share grew significantly.
+GAAP earnings per share expanded significantly.

-CVS Caremark chalked up revenue of $30.80 billion.
-The 18 analysts polled by S&P Capital IQ predicted a top line of $30.29 billion on the same basis.
-GAAP reported sales were 19% higher than the prior-year quarter's $25.88 billion.
+CVS Caremark reported revenue of $30.76 billion.
+The 20 analysts polled by S&P Capital IQ expected to see revenue of $30.35 billion on the same basis.
+GAAP reported sales were the same as the prior-year quarter's.

 Source: S&P Capital IQ.
 Quarterly periods.
 Dollar amounts in millions.
 Non-GAAP figures may vary to maintain comparability with estimates.